-A liquid and orderly trading market for our common stock may not develop, and the price of our stock may be volatile and may decline in value.
+A liquid and orderly trading market for our common stock may not fully develop, and the price of our stock may be volatile and may decline in value.

-There is currently not a liquid and orderly public trading market for our common stock.
-An active, liquid public trading market may not continue to develop or, may not be sustained.
+An active, liquid public trading market may not fully develop or may not be sustained.
+While the level of trading volume will vary each day, the typical trading volume represents only a small percentage of our total shares of common stock outstanding.
 The lack of an active, liquid public trading market may impair your ability to sell your shares of common stock at the time you wish to sell them or at a price that you consider reasonable.
 The lack of an active, liquid public trading market for our common stock may also impair our ability to raise capital by selling shares of common stock and may impair our ability to acquire other companies or assets by using shares of our common stock as consideration.